CumulusNetworks/docs/content/guides/NVUE Command Reference/Set-Commands.md

   enable              Turn the feature 'on' or 'off'.
 The default is 'off'. mac-move-threshold  Number of MAC moves within a time window before the MAC
-                      is flagged as a possible duplicate. move-window         Time window during which the move threshold applies  -h, --help          Show help.## nv set evpn dad duplicate-action
+                      is flagged as a possible duplicate. move-window         Time window during which the move threshold applies

+## nv set evpn dad duplicate-action

 ### Usage